 Training Module

-Learn the fundamentals of resourcing your management systems across people, time, budget, infrastructure, and external support
+Ensure management systems are supported with sufficient people, time, budget, infrastructure and external support

 Two professionals reviewing notes and calculations at a desk, representing resource management foundations with deliberate decisions on people, time, and budget in management systems.